The Plan II Admission Decision Process

 It's important to note that these are guidelines NOT application requirements.

-- Top five percent of high school class (in schools that rank).
+- Often from the top five percent of high school class (in schools that rank).

 - Aptitude: 1400 (1450+ preferred) in the SAT or 30 in the ACT;